rabbitmq/rabbitmq-website/site/stomp.md

 limitations under the License.
 -->

-# RabbitMQ STOMP Adapter NOSYNTAX
+# RabbitMQ STOMP Plugin NOSYNTAX

 The [STOMP](http://stomp.github.com) plugin adds support for the STOMP protocol to [RabbitMQ](http://www.rabbitmq.com).
 The adapter supports